Skip to content

 We chose a little Air B and B, which, whilst more compact than a larger apartment, had everything we needed, was extremely reasonably priced, and was in the perfect location for us to explore the sights we had come to see.

-Plus there is a lantern light so you can lay in bed and watch the stars, what more do we need to say!?
+Plus there is a window in the ceiling so you can lay in bed and watch the stars.

 However, there are so many hotel and guest house options in Cornwall that you will be truly spoilt for choice!